Megalithic

 The

-Night Pro (but not the less expensive Starry Night Backyard)
+not the less expensive Starry Night Backyard) calculates

 astronomy as far back as 99,999 BC.
 Starry Night Pro 3.0 calculations